Power Love & Miracles exists to help people notice where God is already at work—often quietly, patiently, and closer than we expect.

 An Open Door

-There is no requirement to agree, subscribe, or commit—only an open invitation to linger and see what unfolds.
+There is no requirement to agree, subscribe, or commit to anything—only an invitation to linger and see what unfolds.